-2018 Grant Recipients
+2019-2020 Grant Recipients

 These projects have been selected by our independent Grant Review Panel as those that will have the greatest impact in serving uninsured or under-insured women in our service area.
 Please note that Susan G. Komen® is not a direct service provider.
-Through fundraisers and generous donors, we were able to grant out over $220,000 for the 2018-2019 grant cycle.
+Through fundraisers and generous donors, we were able to grant out over $259,000 for the 2019-2020 grant cycle.

-Coastal Health District’s Breast and Cervical Cancer Program (BCCP) has over a 20-year history of providing breast cancer screening and diagnostic services.
-Funding has decreased in recent years creating a backlog of clients needing services.
+Coastal Health District’s Breast and Cervical Cancer Program (BCCP) has a 20+ year history of providing breast cancer screening and diagnostic services.
+Funding has decreased in recent years creating a backlog of clients in need of services.
 No funding exists for men with abnormal clinical findings and limited funds exist for women under 40 and/or women with incomes between 200-250% of federal poverty guidelines.
-This grant will supplement BCCP funds by creating a diagnostic fund for BCCP-excluded patients.
+Coastal Health District will supplement current BCCP funds by creating a diagnostic fund for BCCP excluded-patients.
 The counties included in this project are Chatham, Bryan, and Effingham, Liberty, Long, McIntosh, Camden, and Glynn.
-Provided diagnostic services include 60 diagnostic mammograms, 60 ultrasounds, and 5 biopsies at contracted providers.
+The project will provide diagnostic breast imaging services including 60 diagnostic mammograms, 60 ultrasounds, and 5 biopsies at contracted providers.
 The project will bring additional breast cancer diagnostic capability for women in the community and will create a funding source for men with abnormal clinical findings.

 Diversity Health Center – “Healthy Outreach Prevention Education (HOPE)”$50,000

 Southeast Georgia Health System – “Mammograms in Motion”$49,990

 St. Joseph’s/Candler Health System – “Pathway to Hope” $43,320